FabricMC/fabric/fabric-fluid-api-v1/README.md

 ### Navigable

-Fluids with the tag `fabric:fabric_fluid/navigable` can be navigable with boats.
+Fluids with the tag `fabric:navigable` can be navigable with boats.

 **NOTE 1:** In a non-navigable fluid the boat will sink.